coaderboss/newproj/README.md

 this is me system code
-its new add by me
+its new add by me.
+okkkk